 Quebec financial watchdog considering its options over PlexCoin

-Quebec’s financial watchdog is considering handing over the case involving Dominic Lacroix and his companies, who has been prohibited by a tribunal to promote and solicit investors for a new virtual currency called PlexCoin, to police authorities.
-The Autorité des marchés financiers, the regulatory and oversight body for Québec’s financial sector, is also considering launching… Continue reading
+Quebec’s financial watchdog is considering handing over the case involving Dominic Lacroix and his companies, who have been prohibited by a tribunal to promote and solicit investors for a new virtual currency called PlexCoin, to police authorities. -

 New virtual currency targeted by Quebec financial watchdog